tjklint/tjklint/README.md

 </p>

 > [!NOTE]
 > This is not a representation of my skill level or anything like that.
-It's purely just data compiled of the languages that I have used the most in public repositories.
+It's purely just data compiled of the languages that I have used the most in public repositories on GitHub.

 <h3 align="left">Stars</h3>
 <p align="left">